 What’s the best time to visit Shantou Old Town?

-The best time to visit Shantou Old Town is during the milder months of spring and autumn when the weather is comfortable for exploring the streets, markets, and historical sites without the extremes of summer heat or winter cold.
+The best time to visit Shantou Old Town is during the milder months of spring and autumn when the weather is pleasant for exploring the streets, markets, and historical sites without the extremes of summer heat or winter cold.

 Conclusion